Ayan-dot/qi-interpreter/grammar.md

 ## 4 Program Model

-Programs are read by the interpreter as blocks.
-Qi enforces the following logical model for all programs
+Programs are read by the interpreter as blocks. `qlang` enforces the following logical model for all programs

 ```